ibm-cloud-docs/vpc/file_storage_vpc_view.md

 {: #file-storage-view-shares-targets-api}
 {: api}

-You must provide `generation` parameter and specify `generation=2`.
+You must provide the `generation` parameter and specify `generation=2`.
 For more information, see **Generation** in the [Virtual Private Cloud API reference](/apidocs/vpc#api-generation-parameter).
 {: requirement}

 ### Viewing replication status and lifecycle_state with the API
 {: #share-states-api}

 - `lifecycle_state`
    - This property provides the current state of a resource through the [Retrieve a file share](/apidocs/vpc/latest#get-share) request.
-The values that `lifecycle_state` provides are generic and are meant to apply to a variety resources, not just file shares. `lifecycle_state` indicate if the file share is stable, updating, deleting, suspended, and so on.
+The values that `lifecycle_state` provides are generic and are meant to apply to various resources, not only file shares. `lifecycle_state` indicate whether the file share is stable, updating, deleting, suspended, and so on.
 - `replication_status`
    - This property provides the current replication status of the file through the [Retrieve a file share](/apidocs/vpc/latest#get-share) request.
-The values that `replication_status` returns are specialized for file shares.
+The values that `replication_status` returns are specific to file shares.
 For more information, see the [Virtual Private Cloud API](/apidocs/vpc/latest) content.

 ### View all file shares with the API
 {: #fs-view-all-shares-api}